 A. Number and Qualifications.
-The officers of the Corporation shall be a President, a Vice President, a Secretary, a Treasurer and such other officers, if any, as the Board may from time to time designate.
+The officers of the Corporation shall be a President, a Vice President, a Recording Secretary, a Treasurer and a Corresponding Secretary and such other officers, if any, as the Board may from time to time designate.
 Any member can hold the office of either Secretary or Treasurer.
-Only a member who has garden at Floyd Bennett for a minimum of three (3) years may hold the office of President or Vice President.
+Only a member who has a garden at Floyd Bennett for a minimum of three (3) years may hold the office of President or Vice President.
 No one person may hold more than one elected office in FBGA.
 No instrument required to be signed by more than one officer may be signed by any person related to another signing by either blood or marriage.

 B. Powers and Duties.

 2. Vice President.
-The Vice President shall have such powers and duties as may be assigned to him by the Board.
+The Vice President shall have such powers and duties as may be assigned by the Board.
 In the absence of the President, the Vice President in the order designated by the Board shall in general perform the duties of the President.